Originally Published on February 5, 2019

-A word of caution here – your bonus will be taxed as income in 2019.
-If you contribute it and elect to use the RRSP deduction for the 2018 year, you would have to pay the income tax on it in 2019, as you wouldn’t have the deduction available following its use for 2018.
+A word of caution on the prior to March 1 example – your bonus will be taxed as income in 2020 regardless.
+If you contribute it and elect to use the RRSP deduction for the 2019 year, you would still have to pay the income tax on it in the 2020 tax year, but with the cash flow of the bonus to cover the tax owing.
 As such, this would not be a generally recommended approach.

 What are the fees associated with my Group RRSP?